Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

-For $(X^\vee,W)$, we associate a Fukaya-type A$_\infty$-category $\cF(X^\vee,W)$ whose objects are certain Lagrangian submanifolds of $X^\vee$, morphism spaces are generated by intersection points, and the A$_\infty$ product structures are defined by counting pseudoholomorphic polygons with boundary on a collection of Lagrangian submanifolds.
+Associated to $(X,D)$, we take the derived category of coherent sheaves $D^b(\Coh X)$, while to $(X^\vee,W)$ we associate a Fukaya-type A$_\infty$-category $\cF(X^\vee,W)$ whose objects are certain Lagrangian submanifolds of $X^\vee$, morphism spaces are generated by intersection points, and the A$_\infty$ product structures are defined by counting pseudo-holomorphic polygons with boundary on a collection of Lagrangian submanifolds.
 Our main reference for Floer cohomology and Fukaya categories is the book of Seidel \cite{seidel-book}.

 The superpotential $W$ enters the definition of $\cF(X^\vee,W)$ by restricting the class of objects to what are termed \emph{admissible Lagrangian submanifolds}.
-Originally, these where defined by Kontsevich \cite{kontsevich-notes} and Hori--Iqbal--Vafa \cite{hori-iqbal-vafa} to be those Lagrangian submanifolds $L$, not necessarily compact, which outside of a compact subset are invariant with respect to the gradient flow of $\re(W)$.
+In this paper, it will mean that we allow Lagrangian submanifolds that are not closed but which have boundary on a reducible hypersurface whose components are defined by setting one term of the superpotential equal to a constant.
+Historically, there have been several attempts to formulate the notion of admissibility.
+Originally, Kontsevich \cite{kontsevich-notes} and Hori--Iqbal--Vafa \cite{hori-iqbal-vafa} considered those Lagrangian submanifolds $L$, not necessarily compact, which outside of a compact subset are invariant with respect to the gradient flow of $\re(W)$.
 An alternative formulation, due to Abouzaid \cite{abouzaid06,abouzaid09}, trades the non-compact end for a boundary on a fiber $\{W = c\}$ of $W$, together with the condition that, near the boundary, the $L$ maps by $W$ to a curve in $\C$.
 A further reformulation, which is more directly related to the SYZ picture, replaces the fiber $\{W = c\}$ with the union of hypersurfaces $\bigcup_{\beta}\{z_\beta = c\}$, where $z_\beta$ is the term in the superpotential \eqref{eq:disk-superpotential} corresponding to the class $\beta \in \pi_2(X,\pi^{-1}(b))$, and admissibility means that near $\{z_\beta = c\}$, $L$ maps by $z_\beta$ to a curve in $\C$.
+The admissibility condition we use in this paper is closest to this last formulation.

 With these definitions, homological mirror symmetry amounts to an equivalence of categories $D^\pi \cF(X^\vee,W) \to D^b(\Coh X)$, where $D^\pi$ denotes the split-closed derived category of the A$_\infty$--category.
 This piece of mirror symmetry has been addressed many times \cite{ako08,ako06,seidel01b,abouzaid06,abouzaid09,fltz-T-duality}, including results for the projective plane and its toric mirror.